 Annual Scion Exchange...
 With Grafting Demonstrations!

 This is our Chapter's biggest single event, free to members of our chapter and the public.
-Held on the fourth Saturday of February, it takes place at the Crops Unit, a large building on the Cal Poly campus.
+It is held on the third Saturday of February and takes place at the Crops Unit, a large building on the Cal Poly campus.

 At the scion exchange you will find rows of tables laden with bags of scion wood from a wide variety of trees.
 Attendees are invited to select and take home scions to graft to their own fruit trees, and to bring scions to share.

 You will also find demonstrations by experienced grafters who will demonstrate various grafting techniques.
 These volunteers are members of CRFG and will do their best to answer all your grafting questions!